stonerlab/Stoner-PythonCode/README.md

 experimental data sets.
 It provides basic methods to examine and manipulate data, manage metadata and load and save data files.
 It has a large number of sub classes - most of these are in Stoner.FileFormats and are used to handle the loading of specific file formats.

-Two, however, contain additional functionality for writing analysis programs.
+There are also two mxin classes designed to work with DataFile to enable additional functionality for writing analysis programs.

 -

-    **Stoner.Analysis.AnalyseFile** provides additional methods for curve-fitting, differentiating, smoothing and carrying out
+    **Stoner.Analysis.AnalysisMixin** provides additional methods for curve-fitting, differentiating, smoothing and carrying out

     :   basic calculations on data.

--   **Stoner.Plot.PlotFile** provides additional routines for plotting data on 2D or 3D plots.
+-   **Stoner.Plot.PlotMixin** provides additional routines for plotting data on 2D or 3D plots.

-As mentioned above, there are subclasses of **DataFile** in the **Stoner.FileFormats** module that support loading many of the common file formats used in our research.

 For rapid development of small scripts, we would recommend the **Stoner.Data** class which is a superclass of the above, and provides a